 Why use a Filter Holder?

-Square Filter Holders are a standard item in practically every serious landscape photographer’s bag, however, if you only use ND Filters to take long exposure images, or if you only use ND Grads to balance the exposure, then you do not need to use a Filter Holder.
-In this case, you are better off buying a Circular ND or Circular ND Grad filter.
-However, if your goal is to combine ND Filters with an ND Grad Filter, and maybe even a C-PL filter at the same time, then using a Square Filter Holder and filters is really the obvious choice.
-Although you can stack Circular Filters at a pinch, it is not ideal and certainly not advised on ultra-wide-angle lenses due to excessive vignetting.
+Square Filter Holders are a staple in almost any serious landscape photographer’s bag, but you don’t need to use one if you solely use ND Filters to take long exposure images, or ND Grads to balance the exposure.
+You would be better off investing in a Circular ND or Circular ND Grad filter in this situation.
+However, using a Square Filter Holder and filters is actually the obvious choice if your objective is to combine ND Filters with an ND Grad Filter and perhaps even a C-PL filter at the same time.
+Alternatively, you can stack Circular Filters, but it is not ideal and certainly not advised on ultra-wide-angle lenses due to excessive vignetting.

-It also depends on the type of photography that you are interested in.
-As travel photographers, although, we do use our Square Filter System for tripod-mounted shots, we will mostly use the less cumbersome option of Circular Filters for handheld shots.
+Additionally, it depends on the kind of photography that interests you.
+As travel photographers, although we do use our Square Filter System for tripod-mounted shots, we mostly use the less cumbersome option of Circular Filters for handheld shots.

 When would you use a Square Filter Holder?

 As mentioned above, a Square Filter Holder and filters are almost exclusively used in Landscape Photography, or at any time when taking tripod-mounted shots that require multiple filters to be stacked.
-If you want to avoid any vignetting in your shots when stacking filters then a Square Filter Holder is the solution.
+If you want to avoid any vignetting in your shots when using multiple filters, then a Square Filter Holder is the solution.

 The URTH Square Filter Holder was only released in mid-2021, so it is a bit of a latecomer to a very competitive market.
 Having said that, Urth used their very successful circular filter business as a launch pad into the Square Filter market.
 It really was only a matter of time before they progressed in this direction.

-Upon opening the box the Square Filter Holder will be securely held in place by square black recyclable packaging.
+Inside the box, the Square Filter Holder will be securely held in place by square black recyclable packaging.